seemslegit42/aevonos/docs/api-spec.md

 These endpoints are restricted to users with the `ADMIN` role who are also the owner of the workspace.

 #### **`GET /api/admin/overview`**
 Retrieves high-level statistics for the workspace dashboard.
+This endpoint is cached for performance.

 **Response (200 OK):**
 ```json